 The mail train robbery, in the depth of the Great Depression, was Stevens’s grand slam score.
 All that loot!
 But all that loot was dirty.
 So, Stevens the traveling salesman traveled to Chicago and New York City to sell his dirty money.
 He paid a fence a steep commission for clean money: $250 for each $1,000, the Star-Telegram reported.
 Upon his return to Handley, the newspaper said, Stevens “spent money like water.”

 One thing Stevens spent money on was the completion of his fine farmhouse on ninety acres on a hill in what was then a sparsely populated rural area northeast of Handley.
-(Today the farmhouse is on Morrison Drive just south of Interstate 30.)
+(Today the farmhouse is at 1408 Morrison Drive just south of Interstate 30.)
 But this is not your typical Green Acres farmhouse.
 The sandstone used in its construction was blasted from the hill.
 The house has fortress-thick walls of sandstone and petrified wood, hidden rooms and compartments, a trick staircase, and sliding panels.
 A tunnel led from the house into a nearby wooded area.

 As Stevens was masterminding the robbery and building his tricked-out farmhouse, he was also building this commercial building (also of sandstone and petrified wood) at Handley Drive and Lancaster Avenue to house his pharmacy.
 The pharmacy was a perfect front for his other business: illegal narcotics sales.
 Stevens financed construction of the farmhouse and the pharmacy with narcotics sales and money from the robbery.